 However, the smile on his face when he got off that tram transformed me.
 Sir Edmund Hillary could not have had a bigger smile after scaling Mt.
 Everest.

 His success made his confidence in himself bloom and it also boosted the confidence and trust I had in him.

 6. Let consequences stand.
 And don’t say they aren’t fair.
 He came home once crying about the C he got on an essay.
-I knew how hard he had worked and I felt equally disappointed, but I had to back up the teacher.
-If she thought it was a C paper then he earned the C. I had to let him not like it and have him talk me through what he did well and what he could do better next time.
+I knew how hard he had worked, and I felt equally disappointed, but I had to back up the teacher.
+If she thought it was a C paper, then he earned the C. I had to let him not like it and have him talk me through what he did well and what he could do better next time.

 8. Journal the journey.
 Writing things out helps me sort things out in my mind.
-The impulse to leap in and do it for them is always there inside me.
+The impulse to leap in and do it for him is always there inside me.
 Reading my questions and struggles out loud helps me judge if I have a legit concern or if I’m taking his successes and failures too personally.